AvaAvarai/Dynamic_Coordinates_Vis_System/README.md

 DCVis is software developed at Central Washington University's Visual Knowledge Discovery and Imaging Lab.
 Initiated in 2022, the project is built by Alice Williams, James Battistoni IV, Charles Recaido, and led by Dr. Boris Kovalerchuk.

-## Licensing
+## License

-DCVis is freely and open source software licensed under the MIT License, allowing for both personal and commercial use.
+DCVis is licensed under the MIT License, allowing for both personal and commercial use.
 For full license details, see the `LICENSE` file.